Choosing your favorite cannabis product is just one piece to the pot puzzle: now you have to decide your preferred method of consumption.

 Quickly becoming one of the most popular ways to smoke, vaping is another inhalation method that involves using a device to heat either cannabis flower or concentrate to a sweet spot right below the point of combustion.
 This transforms the active compounds, into vapor, which is then inhaled and absorbed through your lungs.

 Just like smoking, there are also a number of ways to vape cannabis.

 - Vaporizers: Vaporizers are versatile in that they can be used with both cannabis concentrate and flower.
 They’re also incredibly easy to use: Just add the cannabis to a heating chamber, adjust the temperature as needed, and inhale the vapor through the mouthpiece.
-What you should know about vaporizers is that they come in both tabletop versions, which need a solid surface to stand on, and portable versions for easy smoking on the go.
+You can see a more in-depth how to smoke weed vaporizer here.
+Vaporizers come in both tabletop versions, which need a solid surface to stand on, and portable versions for easy smoking on the go.

 - Vape pens: Specifically designed for cannabis oils and distillates, vape pens are typically slim portable devices that look similar to an everyday pen — hence the name vape pens.
 These gadgets are made up of a cartridge, which contains the oil or distillate, and a battery, which provides the heat.
 As always, make sure you buy vape pens from a legal, reputable dispensary, like Jars, as illegal, off-label vapes are rampant on the illicit market and have been tied to potentially hazardous health issues.

 - Dabbing: Dabbing is another method of vaporizing cannabis concentrate using a dab rig, which entails heating a glass, ceramic, or titanium “nail” and applying the concentrate directly to the hot surface, which turns it into vapor for consumption.
 Beginners beware: Dabbing is usually reserved for veteran smokers or someone that needs intense relief as cannabis concentrates are incredibly potent.